vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Use the function

-To use this function in a script, we have to use LUA.
-This is because Building Blocks does not currently support complex parameters like tables (as of January 2026).
+To use this function in a script, we need to use LUA.
+This is because Building Blocks does not currently support custom functions with table parameters (as of January 2026).
 However, the LUA code is pretty simple.

 For our demo script, we create a table literal called `MyTab`.
 Then, we call our `PrintMyTableToLog` function, passing in `MyTab` as the argument.